CDCgov/prime-reportstream/prime-router/docs/api/README.md

 Near the top-right of the interface you'll find an `Authorize` button which will bring up a menu with the authentication methods available (described below).
 Each option will require some inputs.

-#### OAuth
+####  OKTA

-OAuth utilizes a `client ID` and a `secret` that is encoded as a JSON Web-Token.
-This token is submitted to the server to request a bearer token which will be used to authenticate further request.
+OKTA provides an implementation of OAuth2 for authentication.
+It utilizes a `client ID` and a `secret` that is encoded as a JSON Web-Token.
+This token is submitted to the server to request a bearer token which will then be used to authenticate further requests.
 The bearer token expires after 5 minutes so it must be periodically refreshed using a separate API call.

 Provide the client ID / secret and select a scope in the Authorize menu and Swagger will automate the above OAuth process.